cell-observatory/cell_observatory_platform/README.md

 python cluster/manager.py --config-name=configs/test_pretrain_4d_mae_local.yaml
 ```

+### 4. Launch multiple training jobs or Ray Tune jobs with `manager.py`
+To launch multiple training jobs with `manager.py`, set the `run_type` variable to `multi_run` and define a `runs` list of
+training jobs you want to run (see `configs/benchmarks/abc/benchmark_training_4d.yaml` for an example).
+Note that each run config needs to specify a base configuration from which each job can override any parameters necessary.
+We also provide functionality to run jobs using Ray Tune's hyperparameter tuning functionality, in which case you should set `run_type` to `tune` and specify the parameters you want to sweep in the `tune` config module.
+For using Hydra's native sweep functionality or to run
+single jobs, set `run_type` to `single_run`.

 ## Cluster setup

 Running a job on a cluster is very similar to the local setup.
 You need to override the `defaults` in your `my_run_config.yaml` file.
+We recommend creating `clusters/my_cluster_configuration.yaml` and
+`path/my_path_configurations.yaml` to match your directory structure and
-We have some examples below for SLURM and LSF in
+resource/cluster configurations.
+We have some examples below for SLURM and
-`configs/paths/*.yaml` and `configs/clusters/*.yaml`.
+LSF in `configs/paths/*.yaml` and `configs/clusters/*.yaml`.

 ### SLURM Setup
 ```yaml